bhisaac/5eFP/5eFP-SRD.md

 Spellcasting gestures might include a forceful gesticulation or an intricate set of gestures.
 If a spell requires a somatic component, the caster must have free use of at least one hand to perform these gestures.

-~~#### Material (M)~~

-~~Casting some spells requires particular objects, specified in parentheses in the component entry.
-A character can use a **component pouch** or a **spellcasting focus** (found in “Equipment”) in place of the components specified for a spell.
-But if a cost is indicated for a component, a character must have that specific component before he or she can cast the spell.~~

-~~If a spell states that a material component is consumed by the spell, the caster must provide this component for each casting of the spell.~~

-~~A spellcaster must have a hand free to access a spell’s material components—or to hold a spellcasting focus—but it can be the same hand that he or she uses to perform somatic components.~~

 ### Duration

 A spell’s duration is the length of time the spell persists.
 A duration can be the length of an encounter, instantaneous, or until the PCs recall back to HQ.
 Some spells specify that their effects last until the spells are dispelled or destroyed.